MicrosoftDocs/win32/desktop-src/TSF/flags-for-conversion-mode.md

 ---
 title: Flags for Conversion Mode
 description: The following flags are used as a value of GUID\_COMPARTMENT\_KEYBOARD\_INPUTMODE\_CONVERSION.
-This is equivalent with IME\_CMODE values for IMM32. ms.assetid: '6e545af5-5fdb-49de-b24e-aaee82b51326'
+This is equivalent with IME\_CMODE values for IMM32. ms.assetid: 6e545af5-5fdb-49de-b24e-aaee82b51326
+keywords:
-keywords: ["Flags for Conversion Mode Text Services Framework"]
+- Flags for Conversion Mode Text Services Framework
 topic_type:
 - apiref
 api_name: